Olney, Philadelphia: 20th century

 Between the 1960s and 1980s, Olney began experiencing demographic change, as European-American residents moved out of the neighborhood in a process sometimes described as "white flight".
 As part of the deindustrialization of Philadelphia, industry closed factories and moved from the area.
 During this time there was an increase in crime in Olney.

 The receding population was quickly supplemented by a new wave of residents, including African Americans from elsewhere in the city, and immigrants from Asia (Korea, mainly, as well as Vietnam, China, Cambodia and Laos) and Latin America (Puerto Rico, Colombia, Mexico, Cuba and Dominican Republic).
 This new population quickly filled the vacancies left behind in the commercial district.
 These groups created organizations such as the Korean Community Development Services Center.

-By the mid-1980s Koreans began moving out of Logan and into Olney and other communities.
+By the mid-1980s, Koreans began moving out of Logan and into Olney and other communities.
 By 1986 up to 5,000 Koreans lived in Olney, and many Korean businesses were situated along North Fifth Street.
 Many Korean area residents referred to the area as "Koreatown."

-The Olney station of the Broad Street subway, while no longer the terminal, is the second most used (next to City Hall).
+The Olney station of the Broad Street subway, while no longer the terminal, is the second-most used after City Hall.
 There are thriving business districts at 5th and Olney, Broad and Olney, and Front and Olney.

 The Adams Avenue Bridge was listed on the National Register of Historic Places in 1988.